awesomelistsio/awesome/README.md

 * **[Awesome Elon Musk](https://github.com/awesomelistsio/awesome-elon-musk)** A curated list of resources, projects, interviews, documentaries, articles, and communities related to Elon Musk.
 * **[Awesome Google](https://github.com/awesomelistsio/awesome-google):** A curated list of high-quality resources, tools, APIs, and services related to Google products and technologies.
 * **[Awesome Microsoft](https://github.com/awesomelistsio/awesome-microsoft):** A curated list of high-quality resources, tools, products, APIs, and communities related to Microsoft technologies and services.

-## Travel
-* **[Awesome Digital Nomads](https://github.com/awesomelistsio/awesome-digital-nomads):** A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.
-* **[Awesome Travel Hacking](https://github.com/awesomelistsio/awesome-travel-hacking):** A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
-* **[Awesome Solo Traveler](https://github.com/awesomelistsio/awesome-solo-traveler)** A curated list of awesome resources, tools, blogs, communities, and platforms for solo travelers.

 ## Web Optimization